Raniaelmorabet/alx-system_engineering-devops/0x00-shell_basics/README.md

    * this script display current directory contents including hidden files
 6. i love numbers
    * this script display current directory contents with user and group IDs numerically with hidden files too
+7. welcome
+   * this script display a directory named my first directory in the tmp directory